 - individual plans for people who require several different types of services

-Complaints about these services are dealt with by the Offices of the County Governors.
-Between 500 and 1000 such complaints are submitted each year.
+Approxemately 3000 complaints about health services are dealt with by the Offices of the County Governors each year.

 The Social Services Act contains provisions about the duty of the municipalities to provide services to the population, such as providing: